jaimecgomezz/persistence/README.md

 ## Motivation

 When I first got introduced to ruby, it wasn't really to the language itself but rather, as Richard Feldman [calls it](https://youtu.be/QyJZzq0v7Z4?t=176), to its killer app, [Rails](https://rubyonrails.org/).
-I quickly fall in love with it, it was incredibly easy and quick to make anything happen, even more so, I absolutely loved [Active Record](https://guides.rubyonrails.org/active_record_basics.html); it felt so natural to query the database that most of the time I was chatting with it.
+I quickly fall in love with it, as it was incredibly easy and quick to make anything happen, even more so, I absolutely loved [Active Record](https://guides.rubyonrails.org/active_record_basics.html); it felt so natural to query the database that most of the time I was chatting with it.

 Unfortunately, as you progress both with your application and with your software engineer career, you start to realize that that incredible level of abstraction comes with a cost; speed and code-base obscurity.
 I remember once pulling the entire project simply to find a specific method that I wanted to know more about, only to get lost in an ocean of meta programming, so vast and confusing that the easiest path for me was to reinvent the wheel.

-`persistence` offers an Active Record-like, but not really, experience, following design patterns that guarantee the testability and extendability of the project.
+`persistence` offers an Active-Record-like, but not really, experience, following design patterns that guarantee the testability and extendability of the project.

 Please see the [limitations](#limitations) of the project.

 ## Concepts

-We'll dive into `persistence`'s main concepts and their foundations by exploring one of the simplest and most intuitive queries available, finding a User by its ID.
+We'll dive into `persistence`'s foundations by exploring one of the simplest and most intuitive queries available, finding a User by its ID.
 I'd suggest the reader to follow the [General diagram](diagrams/find-by-id-general.png) along with the reading.

 ### Repository

-The Repository is an object that mediates between entities and the persistence layer.
+The Repository is an object that mediates between the [Client](#client) and the persistence layer.
 It confines persistence logic to a low level, and offers a standardized API to query the [Storage](#storage).

 For simplicity sake, we'll assume that you have already defined the `user_repository` and that you expect the results of said repository to be [hashes](https://ruby-doc.org/core-3.1.1/Hash.html).
 What you would do is simply: